-Whisky, wrongly defined as wisky by its ancient name, is one of the noblest and oldest distillates in the world.
+Whisky, sometimes referred to as whiskey, is one of the noblest and oldest spirits in the world.

-With a minimum aging in wooden casks of at least 3 years, whisky is a distillate of cereals of disputed origin between Scotland, Ireland and, today, many other countries in the world including India although, the most famous and valuable name remains Scotch Whisky.
+With a minimum of three years' refinement in wooden casks, whisky is a distillate of cereals whose origins are disputed between Scotland, Ireland and, today, many other countries in the world including India, although the most famous and prized denomination remains Scotch Whisky.

-The basic ingredients are spring water and cereals including: malted barley (in the ancient and original recipe of the Single Malt Scotch Whisky), but also wheat, rye and corn in the Blended Whisky, Bourbon Whisky and Tennessee Whisky versions.
+The fundamental ingredients are spring water and cereals, including malted barley (in the ancient and original recipe for Single Malt Scotch Whisky), but also wheat, rye and corn in the Blended Whisky, Bourbon Whisky and Tennessee Whisky versions.
 Like wine, whisky, depending on its ageing, producer and production techniques, takes on an unexpected value and is considered fine whisky and collector's whisky.

-The price of fine whiskies depends on several factors including, above all, the aging time and the conditions of maintenance over time of the bottle, moreover, even whiskies generally considered commercial can have surprises: it is not uncommon, in fact, to find Ballantine's Fine Whisky, Fine Bucana Whisky or Oban Fine Whysky which, already in itself, rises to a significantly higher commercial level compared to the best known whiskies.
+The price of fine whiskies depends on a number of factors including, above all, the ageing time and the conditions in which the bottle is kept over time.
+In addition, even whiskies that are generally considered commercial may hold surprises in store: it is not uncommon, in fact, to find Ballantine's Fine Whisky, Bucana Fine Whisky or Oban Fine Whiskies that, in themselves, rise to a significantly higher commercial level than the better-known whiskies.